Transitioning from the battlefield to classroom...

 The EKU Counseling Center can help with these challenges.
 We offer free services to all currently enrolled EKU students.
 To have an initial assessment, please call (859) 622-1303 or stop by the Whitlock Bldg., Room 571 to get more information.

-Another source of help is the Lexington Vet Center.
-Several resources and locations are available to help combat Veterans from several eras.
+Make the Connection is an online resource that includes veterans sharing how to approach college after the military.
+The Lexington Ky Vet Center offers resources and locations available to help combat Veterans from several eras.
 The Vet Call Center is an around the clock confidential call center where combat Veterans and their families can call to talk about their military experience or any other issue they are facing in their readjustment to civilian life.
 Please call 1-877-WAR VETS (877-927-8387) for more information.

 We welcome our veterans home!